-SB 110 established the School Bus Replacement Program to replace the oldest diesel school buses or those operating in disadvantaged and low-income communities with battery-electric, and gave priority to school districts or county offices of education with a majority of students eligible for free or reduced-price meals.
-The Energy Commission began developing the program in early 2018 and provided a briefing on conceptual program designs at a COB meeting in March 2018.
-The COB discussed the program options and provided recommendations to Energy Commission.
-The \$75 million allocation from Proposition 39 funding supports the purchase of battery-electric school buses in four regions: Northern California, Central California, Southern California, and Los Angeles County.
-In addition, nearly \$14 million in Clean Transportation Program funds is available to provide the necessary charging infrastructure to operate the buses.
-Finally, the California Energy Commission is providing \$1 million in Clean Transportation Program funds for workforce training and development, which includes collaborating with local community colleges to develop curricula for school districts that were awarded electric school buses.
+SB 110 established the School Bus Replacement Program to replace the oldest diesel school buses or those operating in disadvantaged and low-income communities throughout California with battery-electric, and gave priority to school districts or county offices of education with a majority of students eligible for free or reduced-price meals.
+The Energy Commission began developing the program in early 2018 and provided a briefing on the conceptual program design to the COB in March 2018.
+The COB discussed the program options and provided recommendations to the Energy Commission.
+The one-time \$75 million allocation from Proposition 39 supported the purchase of battery-electric school buses at school districts, county offices of education, and joint power authorities in four regions: Northern California, Central California, Southern California, and Los Angeles County.
+In addition, funding from the Clean Transportation Program was also awarded to provide charging infrastructure necessary to operate the buses.
+Finally, the California Energy Commission also provided \$1 million in Clean Transportation Program funds for workforce training and development, which includes awards to local community colleges to develop and implement curricula for school districts that received awards for electric school buses.
 For more information on the School Bus Replacement Program, see Chapter 3.